Sicky2000/rice/README.md

-This is my personal Void Linux rice
+This is my personal Arch Linux rice for kde